Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Conclusion

 \section{Conclusion}

 We have established that asymptotically almost all vectorial functions over finite fields have trivial EA-stabilizers.
 This fundamental result resolves the two questions posed in the introduction.

 \begin{enumerate} \item \emph{Classification:} The number of EA-equivalence classes is asymptotically equal to the naive estimate (the total number of functions divided by the size of the EA-group) with vanishing relative error.
-This shows that the EA group action is asymptotically free: almost every function admits no nontrivial symmetries.
-For cryptographic applications, this means that the vast majority of vectorial functions lie in distinct EA-classes, and functions with nontrivial symmetries form an exponentially small subset.
+This shows that the EA group action is asymptotically free: almost every function has a trivial EA-stabilizer.
+For cryptographic applications, this means that the vast majority of vectorial functions lie in distinct EA-classes, and functions with nontrivial EA-stabilizers form an exponentially small subset.

 \item \emph{Random sampling:} Together with upper bounds on collision probabilities, our results establish that for EA-equivalence, two independently sampled functions are equivalent with super-exponentially small probability.
 This validates random sampling strategies for searching cryptographic primitives such as APN or AB functions: exhaustive random searches produce EA-inequivalent candidates with overwhelming probability, eliminating concerns about redundancy modulo EA-equivalence. \end{enumerate}